bajamircea/bajamircea.github.io/_posts/2021-06-25-consistency-s3.markdown

 3. Consumers make `GET` requests to retrieve the file content.
 Different requests can reach different edges, even when the requests are made by the same customer.
-4. The edge checks it's local cache, the file is not present for the first request, but it will be ready available for subsequent requests until the cache ages
+4. The edge checks its local cache, the file is not present for the first request, but it will be ready available for subsequent requests until the cache ages
 5. If the file is not in the local cache of an edge, the file is retrieved from